wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - ---
 - #### Flashcards
 	- With `read VAR`, you are already saving it in $VAR #dev-notes
-	- Syntax of case in Bash
+	- Syntax of case in Bash: #spaced
+		-
 -